sensedeep/dynamodb-onetable/README.md

 The `params.remove` parameter may be set to a list of attributes to remove.
 The `params.set` parameter may be set to a hash, where the hash keys are the attributes to modify and the values are expresions.

+If a field is specified in properties an in params.set, params.delete, params.remove or params.add, then the params.* value takes precedence.

 For example:

 ```javascript